-Helios was born from the union of the celestial Titan Hyperion and Theia, the Titaness of Sight (or Euryphaessa).
-Heliosí sisters were Selene, the goddess of the moon, and Eos, the radiant, rosy-fingered goddess of the dawn.
-Helios was first married to his sister, Selene, but overall he had many wives, among them the Oceanid Perse; from their union, Helios became the father of king Aeetes, Circe and Pasiphae, the wife of Minos.
+Helios was born from the union of the celestial Titan Hyperion and Theia, the Titaness of sight (or Euryphaessa).
+Helios' sisters were Selene, the goddess of the moon, and Eos, the radiant, rose-fingered goddess of the dawn.
+Helios was first married to his sister Selene, but altogether he had many wives, including Oceanid Perse; from their union Helios became the father of King Aetes, Circe, and Pasiphae, the wife of Minos.

-Helios was a glowing god with bright curls of hair.
-He had piercing eyes gazing from his golden helmet and wore fine-spun garment.
+Helios was a luminous god with fair locks of hair.
+He had piercing eyes peering out of his golden helmet and wore a fine robe.

-The ancient Greeks interpreted Helios as a gigantic eye with a halo, observing everything his light could touch.
+The ancient Greeks interpreted Helios as a gigantic eye with a halo, watching everything his light could touch.

-While traveling from the land of the dawn to the land of the heavens, Eos gradually transformed into Hemera (Day) and later on to Hespera (evening).
-Upon arrival, Helios hid himself in his golden cup and night fell upon the earth... this was the moment when his wife Selene, the goddess of the moon, departed for her own, nightly journey.
+Morning after morning Eos journeyed up to Mount Olympus, to announce the glorious arrival of her brother.
+Soon Helios approached the mountain in his winged golden chariot drawn by four fiery horses, and the two siblings set out on their daily journey through the heavens.
+During their journey from the land of twilight to the land of heaven, Eos gradually transformed into Hemera (day) and later into Hespera (evening).
+Upon his arrival, Helios hid in his golden chalice and night fell upon the earth... this was the moment when his wife Selene, the goddess of the moon, set out on her own nocturnal journey.

-One of the island's main attractions, the Colossus of Rhodes, was built in Helios' honor and was one of the seven wonders of the Ancient World.
-The Colossus of Rhodes was a bronze, triumphal statue, about 32 meters high, that was constructed by the famous Chares of Lindos.
+The Rhodians greatly revered Helios and held annual festivals in his honor.
+One of the island's main attractions, the Colossus of Rhodes, was built in Helios' honor and was one of the Seven Wonders of the Ancient World.
+The Colossus of Rhodes was a bronze, triumphal statue, about 32 meters high, built by the famous Chares of Lindos.